-I’ve come to a point in my life where I’m happier because I deeply understand that happiness isn’t always a giddy feeling inside.
-Many times real happiness feels like peace and contentment.
+I’ve come to a point in my life where I’m happier because I deeply understand that real happiness won’t always feel joyful or even euphoric.
+Many times happiness feels like peace or contentment.

 True happiness is more about accepting yourself where you’re at in life.
 It’s being less judgmental of others.
-Happiness happens most often when you are enjoying the simpler things in life.
+Happiness happens most often when you are enjoying the simpler things and remembering gratitude.

 Being happier comes when you’ve learned how lucky you are to have the life you do.
 After all, more things could be worse in your life, and you could be in a worse situation.